imjokey/discourse-install-k8s/README.md

 Just run `run.sh` script to build and deploy discourse.

-> Certainly,  If you have customer  build requirements,  you can  also customize the build script.
+> Certainly,  If you have customer  building requirements,  you can  also customize the build script.

 ```sh
 sh run.sh